 In a few short years, Sonia Hidalgo has rapidly built a reputation as a teacher, director and finest contemporary figurative artist.
 She is currently living and working in Miami, USA.
 Since moving here over two decades ago she has concentrated in the fine art instruction field and pursuing a career as an artist.

-Her teaching and working experience includes the Art Florida Academy (former Romero Hidalgo Artists' Studios) and since March 2020 at Miami International FIne Arts MIFA as Director and Instructor of MIFA Contemporary program.
+Her teaching and working experience includes the Art Florida Academy (former Romero Hidalgo Artists' Studios) and since March 2020 at Miami International Fine Arts MIFA as Director and Instructor of MIFA Mixed Media program.

 Hidalgo's works are steeped in tradition yet possess a timeless beauty that is at the same time quite contemporary.